Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Conclusion

 \section{Conclusion}

-We presented a large-scale multimodal camera$+$LiDAR dataset, which is significantly larger, higher quality, more geographically diverse than any existing similar dataset.
-It covers $76\textrm{km}^2$ by union the diluted the ego poses by 150 meters.
-We showed domain diversity among Phoenix, Mountain View and San Francisco data in this dataset which opens exciting research opportunities for domain adaptation.
+We presented a large-scale multimodal camera-LiDAR dataset that is significantly larger, higher quality, more geographically diverse than any existing similar dataset.
+It covers $76\textrm{km}^2$ when considering the diluted ego poses at a visibility of 150 meters.
+We demonstrated domain diversity among Phoenix, Mountain View and San Francisco data in this dataset, which opens exciting research opportunities for domain adaptation.
 We evaluated the performance of 2D and 3D object detectors and trackers on the dataset.
 The dataset and the corresponding code are publicly available; we will maintain a public leaderboard to keep track of progress in the tasks.
-In the future, we plan to add map, more labeled and unlabeled data with more diversity focused on different driving behaviors and different weather conditions to enable exciting research on other self-driving related tasks such as behavior prediction, planning and more diverse domain adaptation.
+In the future, we plan to add map information, more labeled and unlabeled data with more diversity focused on different driving behaviors and different weather conditions to enable exciting research on other self-driving related tasks, such as behavior prediction, planning and more diverse domain adaptation.

 { }